njsdias/MachineLearning/ScalaMLProjects/1-AnalyzingClaims/README.md

 for analyzing insurance severity claims using some widely used regression techniques.
 We will demonstrate how to deploy this model in a production-ready environment.

+# Structure of the code

+To develope a pipeline with Preprocessing and Machine Learning Algorithm we have two options:

+- 1: Put all in one file.scala inside of a _def main_ and run it

+- 2: Split the actions by diffrent file.scala: Preprocessing.scala, MLAlg.scala

+It is a very personal choice.
+Here I chosse the second option.
+For that was created an object with the _def main_ wich have the load sequence of the scala files.
+This main file has the name _Central.scala_ which call the other scala files in an appropriate seqeunce.
+For this reason the other scala file dont have the _def main_ function.
+So, for execute the code you only need to run the Central.scala.

 # Exploratory analysis of the dataset: EDA.scala file

 The dataset can be downloaded in: https://www.kaggle.com/c/allstate-claims-severity/data